zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/harbor/_index.md

 ## Configuring snapshots

 Scheduled snapshots can be configured.
-PostgreSQL does not require any special Pre or Post rules to be added; Redis is only used for cache and temporary storage, so does not need a Pre rule to ensure it is flushed to disk.
-Follow [our documentation] for details.
+PostgreSQL does not require any special Pre or Post rules to be added; Redis is only used for cache and temporary storage, so it does not need a Pre rule to ensure it is flushed to disk.
+See the [Create and use snapshots](/portworx-install-with-kubernetes/storage-operations/create-snapshots/) page for more details about snapsots.